quasarframework/quasar/docs/src/pages/quasar-cli/cli-documentation/supporting-ie.md

 :::

 ::: warning
 Running dev server on a Windows machine and consuming the output in IE11 might result in an error (ansi-strip package related used by webpack-dev-server).
-This is why you need to keep the strict dependency `"strip-ansi": "=3.0.1"` in your package.json (Quasar offers this out of the box).
+This is why you might need to keep the strict dependency `"strip-ansi": "=3.0.1"` in your package.json (use yarn and pin this version).
 :::

 ### UMD IE11 support